Text Classification: an exploration of different representations and learning algorithms

 # It'll return the means of loss and accuracy

-return epoch_loss / len(iterator), epoch_acc / len(iterator)
+return epoch_loss / len(train_loader), epoch_acc / len(train_loader)

 In [ ]: